gizatt/robot_painting/robot_painting/DATASET_FORMAT.md

 (or re-run), each `info.json` is opened and any unassigned `dataset_assignments` are assigned uniformly at random to the desired sets (or forced to be assigned to the requested global dataset assignment if available).

+The dataset folder should also contain a `calibration.npz` folder that's valid for all data in the dataset.
+(TODO(gizatt) This could be dataset-run specific, maybe?)